Welcome! I am Rev. Catharine Clarenbach, and I am delighted to introduce myself to you!

 I have been welcomed to shared spiritual life in Unitarian Universalist, Wiccan (and other Pagan), Roman Catholic, Reform Jewish; Mainline Protestant, Quaker, and Pentecostal Christian; and African Diaspora communities.
 I also spent several years in discernment with the Sisters of St. Joseph of Baden.

 I have happily experienced life with and within religious institutions, and I have also felt constrained by those same institutions.
 I know many of you share complex identities and relationships with religious institutions.
-I know many Christians who struggle with some of the theological and political positions their institutions take.
-I know that my own identity as a Unitarian Universalist has often been fraught with difficulty, as we struggle together to overcome marginalizing people–people of color, people with disabilities, fat people, trans* people.
-We’re working on it, but wow, are institutions slow to change!

 I have learned many of my skills in institutional community.